 Insulated glass is also called double glazed glass, it is composed of two or more layers of glass panels separated by an aluminum spacer and sealed with butyl sealant and later structural sealant.
 Insulated glass is used where good thermal performance and soundproofing functions are required as necessary.
 Sometimes argon gas will be adopted to enhance the heat & sound isolation performance.

 Low-e coating insulated glass can have an extreme energy saving function.
-In some cold areas or countries, triple insulated low-e glass will be a good choice as the U-value will be lower than 0.6 W/m2K.
+In some cold areas or countries, the triple insulated low-e glass will be a good choice as the U-value will be lower than 0.6 W/m2K.

 Other types of insulated glass such as ceramic frit insulated glass, digital printed insulated glass, PDLC insulated glass, solar reflective insulated glass, etc are all available.